ARiyou2000/mpj-link-core-app/docker/README.md

 pnpm create next-app --example with-docker-multi-env nextjs-docker-multi-env
 ```

-Enter the values in the `.env.development.data`, `.env.staging.data`, `.env.production.data` files to be used for each environments.
+Enter the values in
+the `.env.development.data`, `.env.demo.data`, `.env.production.data` files to
+be used for each environments.

 ## Using Docker and Makefile